isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2144.md

 ---
-title: Humidifier Equipment
+title: Packaging & Labelling Machine
 permalink: /productivity-solutions-grant/solutionrepo/solution2144
 ---

 ### Description

-A device that increases humidity in farm premises for more optimal plant growth.
+A machine that automates the packing and labelling processes of farm production with high speed and high degree of precision.

 ### Details of Solution